Comparing Cash Back Credit Card Offers

 - Chase Freedom

 What are common cash back categories?

 All cash back cards are not created equal.
-While certain kinds are more popular, the choices can range from shopping at department stores or wholesale clubs to frequenting restaurants or gas stations.
+While certain kinds are more popular, the choices can include:

 What is the average cash back rate?

 According to our annual cash back survey, the average cash back card offers a cash back rate of around 1.25 percent per dollar.
 Here is the spread of cards that we found:

 - 1 percent base cash back: 31 cards